The large Galois orbits conjecture under multiplicative degeneration: Construction of period G-functions

 In this section, we interpret geometrically the non-archimedean as well as the archimedean evaluations of these period G-functions, using formal and rigid uniformisations.
 By using compatibility between formal uniformisation over the ring of integers of~$K$ and analytic uniformisations at all places, we ensure that our ``periods'' at all places come from evaluations of the same power series in $\powerseries{K}{X}$.

 In order to discuss formal uniformisation, we require an integral model of the semiabelian scheme $G \to C$.
-We adjust the invariant differential forms $\omega_1, \dotsc, \omega_m$ so that they extend over this integral model.
-However, it is not clear what analogous integrality condition we could impose on the de Rham classes $\eta_1, \dotsc, \eta_n$, because de Rham cohomology does not behave well on the formal integral model.
-Instead, we use the condition that $\eta_1, \dotsc, \eta_n$ are in the span of Gauss--Manin derivatives of $\omega_1, \dotsc, \omega_n$.
-This allows us to repeatedly use the following strategy: \begin{enumerate} \item Use the integral model $\fG \to \fC$ to construct some object or prove some property associated with invariant differential forms $\omega_1, \dotsc, \omega_m$. \item Differentiate using the Gauss--Manin connection to construct a corresponding object or prove a corresponding property associated with de Rham classes $\eta_1, \dotsc, \eta_n$. \end{enumerate}
+It is not clear, however, what integrality condition we could impose on de Rham classes directly, because de Rham cohomology does not behave well on formal integral models.
+Instead, we choose invariant differential forms $\omega_1, \dotsc, \omega_m$ extending over the integral model, and then we consider additional de Rham classes $\eta_1, \dotsc, \eta_n$ belonging to the span of Gauss--Manin derivatives of $\omega_1, \dotsc, \omega_m$.
+This allows us to repeatedly use the following strategy: \begin{enumerate} \item Use the integral model $\fG \to \fC$ to construct some object or prove some property associated with invariant differential forms $\omega_1, \dotsc, \omega_m$. \item Differentiate using the Gauss--Manin connection to construct a corresponding object or prove a corresponding property associated with de Rham classes $\eta_1, \dotsc, \eta_n$. \end{enumerate} Thanks to \cref{gauss-manin-basis}, in the situation in which we apply \cref{exist-formal-periods} in this article, it is possible to choose $\eta_1, \dotsc, \eta_n$ so that $\omega_1, \dotsc, \omega_m, \eta_1, \dotsc, \eta_n$ span $H^1_{DR}(G|_{C^*}/C^*)$.